 In addition to Indie 102.3, Bruce has founded and is involved in several projects in the Denver music and arts communities.
+In 2021, she joined the staff of Swallow Hill Music.
 In 2019, she founded Whiskey, Women and Song, which pairs local femme-identifying musicians with locally crafted whiskies for performances, interviews and whiskey tastings, which she also hosts.
 Bruce co-founded Colorful Colorado Collaborations in the summer of 2020 with Celeste Martinez, which highlights collaboration, creativity, and commerce that aims to bring together BIPOC musicians, artists, entrepreneurs and local businesses in Denver, which she also hosts.
 She’s also creator of Band Shirt of the Week, which highlights local, national and international bands through their merch, and also spotlights and includes a donation to a cause or organization of the band’s choosing.
-Additionally, she writes for the Arts section of Denver’s independent lifestyle magazine, Westword and hosts discussions on iconic albums with ArtHyve’s Record to Record program.
+Additionally, she writes for the Arts section of Denver’s independent lifestyle magazine, Westword, and hosts discussions on iconic albums with ArtHyve’s Record to Record program.

 Let CPR Classical take you to some of the most breathtaking mountains, valleys and towns in Colorado this summer from the comfort of your own home with Summerfest 2021.
 There’s no better way to tour the state than through the gorgeous sounds of world-class music at Colorado’s wide array of outdoor and state-of-the-art venues.